cruijs/crui/packages/core/README.md

     })
 })
 ```
 Given that all functions rely on the passed DOM, you can already see how easy would be to support snapshot testing, which is something will be provided as a library.
-For this reason is very important that each component builder you will make respect the contract and never use global or environment specific code.
+For this reason is very important that each component builder respects the contract and never use global or environment specific code.

 Testing it's not the only area were this abstraction will be useful: SSR (Server Side Rendering) should be possible, even though it's not as straightforward once reactivity is mixed in the bag.